 Blind’s name was chosen as a deliberate put-down of Gonzales’ former sponsor, Vision Skates.
 When Blind was founded in 1989, Jason Lee switched from World Industries to the brand’s second professional skater (as founder, Gonzales was the team’s first).
 Blind then picked up Rudy Johnson and Guy Mariano, both from Powell Peralta, as well as Jordan Richter, the company’s first vert rider.
 For a brief time, Danny Way was associated with the firm, and a distinctive board with a pink automobile was created and released for him.

+A lot of the top skateboarders helped to make the history of Blind Skateboards.
 In 1991, Blind released its first video, Video Days, which included Gonzales, Mariano, Richter, Lee, and Johnson’s complete parts.
 Spike Jonze directed the film and it is regarded one of the most important skateboarding videos of all time.

 Blind was once one of the world’s most popular skateboard brands during the 1990s, owing to board sales as well as Blind jeans.